Independence Day on the Lake

 [Lake Oswego, OR, Jul 4, 2019]

 I was sad to leave Bend, but I was excited to head to Portland to visit my friend Megan.
-We met in Los Angeles in 2010.
-Megan was in the same MBA programs at Loyola Marymount University as me.
+We met in Los Angeles in 2010 when we ended up in the same MBA program.
 I was immediately drawn to her vivacious, bubbly personality.
 She lived close to me, which, in the traffic nightmare that is LA, is invaluable.
-She helped me train for my first half-marathon in 2012, filling my long runs with chit chat that made the time fly by.
+She helped me train for my first half-marathon in 2012, filling my long runs with easy chit chat that made the time fly by.
 In 2013, we celebrated our MBA graduations together with both of our families.
 And in 2014, she referred me to a friend of hers who was renting out a space in her home, and I lived there for 3 years.
 She moved to Portland in 2015, and I hadn’t had a chance to visit her yet – until now.

 The three-hour drive from Bend to the City of Lake Oswego, a suburb of Portland, took me over the Cascades.